 Can theory of mind grow up?
 Mindreading in adults, and its implications for the neuroscience and development of mindreading.
 Apperly, I.A.
-To appear in Baron-Cohen, S., Tager-Flusberg, H. & Lombardo, M. (Eds.)
+(2013) In Baron-Cohen, S., Tager-Flusberg, H. & Lombardo, M. (Eds.)
 Understanding Other Minds (3rd Edn.)
 PDF

 Seeing it my way or your way: Frontoparietal brain areas sustain viewpoint-independent perspective selection processes.
 Ramsey, R., Hansen, P.C., Apperly I.A & Samson, D. (2013).Journal of Cognitive Neuroscience 25(5), 670-8.
 PDF